decretist/Dissertation/Chapter4/definition.md

 *Decretum*.

-Both the text of Friedberg's 1879 edition of Gratian's *Decretum* and Winroth's appendix are potentially open to criticism.
-Winroth himself acknowledged the provisional nature of his appendix,[^d4] and Pennington has pointed out at least one interesting substantive problem, the inclusion of D.101.
+Both the text of Friedberg's 1879 edition of Gratian's *Decretum* and Winroth's appendix are potentially open to criticism.[^d4] Winroth himself acknowledged the provisional nature of his appendix,[^d5] and Pennington has pointed out at least one interesting substantive problem, the inclusion of D.101.
 Nevertheless, in the absence of a critical edition for the first recension, creating a **proxy** for